Alejandbel/ton-connect/requests-responses.md

   appVersion:  string; // e.g. "2.3.367"
   maxProtocolVersion: number;
-  features: Feature[]; // list of supported features and methods in RPC
+  features: Feature[]; // list of supported features and methods in RPC }
-                                // Currently there is only one feature -- 'SendTransaction'; }

 type Feature =